DEFINITION: Curricular Practical Training, or CPT, is off-campus training that occurs prior to graduation.

 - Reviewing resources on the UW Oshkosh web site for the student’s major.

 - Networking with students in student organizations related to the student’s major.

-- Discussing employment options with academic and faculty advisors.
+- Discussing internship options with academic and faculty advisors.

-You will compete for employment with other UW Oshkosh students and with other students in Oshkosh, Wisconsin and beyond.
+Students with an F-1 student visa will compete with other UW Oshkosh students and with other students in the Oshkosh community for internship and practicum opportunities.
 Be prepared!
 To apply for a job, you will probably be asked, at a minimum,

 - To submit a job application, available from the employer;

 - To submit a cover letter explaining your skills & experiences;

 - To submit a list of references and/or letters of recommendation;

 To prepare your application properly, make an appointment with a UW Oshkosh Career Advisor or with your faculty advisor.